How To Love Yourself: 26 Ways To Cultivate Self-Worth

 As your higher self, think or speak only the words that you would say to your best friend in times of crisis or self-doubt.

-Use words of approval, support, reinforcement, and praise.
+Use affirmations of approval, support, reinforcement, and praise.
 Don't let your wounded self act as the spokesperson for your psyche.